Innsbrook, Virginia: Development Status

 Innsbrook, along with the adjacent Deep Run Business Park, is Henrico County’s designated Urban Development Area.
 “Urban Development Areas (UDAs), or other similarly defined growth areas, are a voluntary designation made by Virginia localities with comprehensive plan and zoning authority per the Code of Virginia § 15.2-2223.1.”

 Performance Venue

-The Innsbrook Pavilion was an 8500 capacity outdoor performance venue that hosted summer concerts from 1985 until October 2021.
-The venue hosted numerous nationally known performers and bands.
+The Innsbrook Pavilion is an 8500 capacity outdoor performance venue that has hosted summer concerts from 1985 until October 2021 and again in 2026.
+The venue hosts numerous nationally known performers and bands.

 Disambiguation

 Prior to the development of Innsbrook in 1979, the rural crossroads of West Broad Street (Highway 250) and Cox Road was a Populated Place (unincorporated area) historically known as Erin Shades (GNIS FID: 1760166) within the 23060 zip code.
 While Erin Shades no longer exists, numerous geographical information systems (GIS) retain this crossroad reference, including the 1997 USGS map.

 Demographics

 Innsbrook was first listed as a census designated place in the 2010 U.S. census.